junxit/us-congress-bills-117/bill.md

         - **(I)** an intent to die by suicide; and
         - **(II)** a plan for a suicide attempt or the means by which the individual plans to carry out a suicide attempt; and
       - **(ii)** does not solely share that the individual is experiencing suicidal thoughts;
-    - **(B)** an explicit threat by an individual of imminent and serious physical bodily harm or death to another individual who is clearly identified or identifiable;
+    - **(B)** an explicit threat by an individual of imminent and serious physical bodily harm or death to another individual;
     - **(C)** information—
       - **(i)** relating to the abuse or neglect of—
         - **(I)** a child; or